-If you wish to report pollution in a stream, river or pond, contact the Environment Agency on telephone: 0800 80 70 60.
-We don't deal with polluted watercourses.
+To report pollution in a stream, river or pond, contact the Environment Agency; please note, we don't deal with polluted watercourses.

-If you have a query regarding the quality of your drinking water or issues with your mains water supply, contact Yorkshire Water on telephone: 08451 242424.
+Contact Yorkshire Water if you have a query regarding the quality of your drinking water or issues with your mains water supply.

 We're responsible for regulating private water supplies not provided by Yorkshire Water.
 A private water supply is any water supply which is not provided by a water company and which would not be considered to be a 'mains' supply, including: